-Testosterone injections aren't generally discussed as a first line treatment option when starting therapy.
+Testosterone injections aren't generally discussed as a first line treatment when starting replacement therapy.

-However the marketing efforts of pharmaceutical companies are quite effective at influencing your doctor's prescribing habits away from the older and more effective injections/shots.
+However the marketing efforts of pharmaceutical companies are quite effective at influencing your doctor's prescribing habits, away from the older and more testosterone injections.

-What's sad to say... the above treatments are all inferior to the much older developed testosterone injections, when treating hypogonadism.
+What's sad to say... the above treatments are all inferior to the much older developed injection method, when treating low testosterone.

 It's not what you'd generally think is supposed to happen.
-Isn't medical science supposed to develop better products over time?
+Isn't medical science supposed to develop better treatments over time?

 The thing is... not everyone loves needles.
 Understandably so.

-So in lieu of this, we have many alternatives that generally have poor absorption, leading to less efficacy and worse outcomes.
+In lieu of this, we have many alternatives with poor general absorption, leading to less effectiveness and worse outcomes.